torusresearch/documentation/legal/privacy-policy.md

 ---
-description: 'Latest update: 17 July 2019'
+description: 'This privacy policy is only applicable to Torus website (https://tor.us) not Torus wallet (https://app.tor.us).
+The Torus wallet does not store any data.
+Latest update: 9 December 2019. <br> Latest update: 17 July 2019'
 ---

 # Privacy Policy

-Torus Labs collects some Personal Data from its Users. <br> <br>
-*Note - This privacy policy is only applicable to Torus website (https://tor.us) not Torus wallet (https://app.tor.us).
-The Torus wallet does not store any data.
-Latest update: 9 December 2019

 ## Owner and Data Controller